 Thank you for your interest in writing for Women Who Money!

-We currently accept articles from female personal financial bloggers, writers, and professionals who want to help other women take control of their finances!
+We are currently accepting personal finance-related articles from women in the personal finance space (bloggers, authors, podcasters, coaches, advisors, etc.) who want to help women take control of their finances!

-We want to be pitched informational content.
-We want to answer money questions women ask, and we’re working to provide financial information on three different levels:
+Pitch us informational content.
+Our site strives to answer money questions women ask, and we’re working to provide financial information on three different levels:

 - 100-level or beginner content such as: